 Another good reason to track time in Project Management is that you can charge its pace accordingly.
 Imagine being compensated for every minute of effort you dedicated to your project!

 #5 Team Management

-The human factor is the pillar upon which the accomplishment of a successful project rests.
+The human factor is the pillar upon which successful Project Management rests.

-Track Time of everyone so they are aware of their progress and deadlines; You can then reward them with a bonus.
+Track time, so they are aware of their progress and deadlines.
+You can then reward them with a bonus.
 A team working like that is undefeatable!

 As always suggested, don’t overwork them in the name of any project.
-And if things deviate from the original plan because the project is more demanding in spite of their time and effort, give them recognition and learn to not overestimate your resources next time.
-As a project manager, you need to learn from your mistakes.
+And if things deviate from the original plan because the project is more demanding despite their time and effort, give them recognition and learn not to overestimate your resources next time.
+As a Project Manager, you need to learn from your mistakes.

-Now that you have an overview of project planning and management, we hope that it has become clear how all the strategy components of your business come together.
+Now that you have an overview of project planning and management, we hope that it has become clear how all the strategic components of your business come together.

-In the end, it may be all a matter of time management but it seems to us, that preparing well is keyto a successful business strategy implementation, with minimum risk and not a minute lost on the way.
+In the end, the key to successful Project Management may be all a matter of time management.
+It seems to us, though, that preparing well is key to a successful business strategy implementation, with minimum risk and not a minute lost on the way.
 This is the main role of project planning!

-Now that you know everything you need on how to plan a project effectively from start to finish, let us know if the information you found here was helpful.
-We would be really glad to hear your project management success stories in the comments below!
+Now that you know everything you need on how to plan a project effectively from start to finish, you are ready to put this knowledge to the test.
+Track your projects properly, and achieve success.
+Of course, feel free to let us know if the information you found here was helpful.
+Don’t forget to also check part1 and part2 of the mini-series.
+We would be really glad to hear your Project Management success stories in the comments below!